Emotional Werner Scores For Leipzig On Bundesliga Return - UrduPoint

 French forward Christopher Nkunku gave the home side the lead in the 56th minute, but Cologne were able to equalise with 20 minutes to go through a clumsy own goal from Leipzig's Josko Gvardiol.

-After the game, Werner - who was subbed off to warm applause in the 68th minute - said he was "very emotional" to return.
+After the game, Werner said he was "very emotional" to return, saying "Leipzig is always a part of me".

-"It was something special for me, to return after two years."
-"Leipzig is always a part of me.
-I grew up here and I got my first Germany call up here".

 The 26-year-old, however, was less enamoured of the result which means Leipzig have drawn their opening two matches.

-"When you see how we've lost points this season, it's really bitter.

-"Considering we were playing with a man down for so long, 2-2 is acceptable, but for our aims (this season), it's far from satisfactory," he said.
+"Two-two is acceptable, but for our aims (this season) it's far from satisfactory," he said.

-In Saturday's late game, Schalke secured a last-minute 2-2 draw with Borussia Moenchengladbach when Marius Buelter converted a penalty in injury time.

-Schalke opened the scoring in the 29th minute thanks to a stunning solo goal from Rodrigo Zalazar, who dribbled the ball from halfway before scoring via a long-range strike from the edge of the penalty box.
+Augsburg won 2-1 away at Bayern Leverkusen thanks to an 82nd minute goal from Andre Hahn.

+Leverkusen, looking to rebound from a disappointing first round loss to Borussia Dortmund, went behind early when Augsburg midfielder Fredrik Jensen scored his side's first Bundesliga goal of the season.

+Chilean midfielder Charles Aranguiz levelled just before halftime but Hahn's 82nd-minute strike saw Augsburg steal the lead and his side's first win of the year.

-"It's beautiful that we could give them a point in the 93rd minute." - Burke scores for Bremen - Werder Bremen snatched a late point at home against Stuttgart through a 95th minute goal from Scottish winger Oliver Burke.
+- Burke scores for Bremen - Werder Bremen were able to snatch a late point at home against Stuttgart through a 95th minute goal from Scottish winger Oliver Burke.

-Bremen's two-pronged attack of Niclas Fuellkrug and Marvin Ducksch again combined, putting the home side in the fourth minute.
+Bremen's two-pronged attack of Niclas Fuellkrug and Marvin Ducksch again combined to put the home side ahead early, with Fuellkrug getting on the board in the fourth minute thanks to leadup work from Ducksch.

-Stuttgart equalised in the 38th minute through Wataru Endo and took the lead with just over ten to play through Silas Katompa Mvumpa, before Burke won a point for Bremen late.
+Stuttgart equalised in the 38th minute through Wataru Endo, before Sasa Kalajdzic slid a perfect pass into the path of Silas Katompa Mvumpa in the 77th minute to put his side 2-1 up, before Burke won a point for Bremen late.

-Augsburg won 2-1 away at Bayer Leverkusen thanks to an 82nd minute goal from Andre Hahn, deepening the winless Leverkusen's woes after their early German Cup exit.
+In the German capital, under pressure Hertha Berlin roared out of the blocks at home against Eintracht Frankfurt, with Suat Serdar heading in a cross from Dodi Lukebakio.

+Frankfurt, who have opened up their season with heavy losses to Bayern Munich and against Real Madrid in the midweek Super Cup, hit back just after halftime when Daichi Kamada took advantage of a Hertha defensive mistake to bring the score to 1-1.

-In Sinsheim, Hoffenheim came from 2-0 down to win 3-2 against an impressive Bochum, thanks to goals from former Liverpool defender Ozan Kabak, Christoph Baumgartner and an 88th minute header from Munas Dabbur.
+In Sinsheim, Hoffenheim came from 2-0 down to win 3-2 against an impressive Bochum.

+The game started furiously, with Bochum's Simon Zoller scoring in the 10th and 13th minute, before Hoffenheim's Christoph Baumgartner got one back for the home side in the 14th minute.

+Former Liverpool defender Ozan Kabak equalised in the 23rd minute, looping a header into the top left corner of the net for his first Hoffenheim goal.

 On Friday, Dortmund scored three goals in the last 15 minutes away at Freiburg to win 3-1.